Brawlence/SIR/README.md

 By user request (`"SIR Image Renamer"` → `"Download with tags"`), content scripts parse the page and pass the info to renaming procedure.
 This procedure suggests the file downloader a name to save the file by.
 "Save As" dialogue is invoked depending on whether the `Suppress 'Save As'` option was selected.
 By default, the image is saved in your browser's default download directory.

-*In addition, it is possible to manually get the list of tags by pressing `Ctrl+Shift+1` or selecting `"Get tags string"` in the context menu.*
+*In addition, it is possible to manually get the list of parsed tags by pressing `Ctrl+Shift+1` or selecting `"Get tags string"` in the context menu.*

 One can see what info is discovered by **SIR** (`"SIR Image Renamer"` → `"Highlight fetched tags?"`):
 ![Example of tag highlighting](./Img/tag_highlighting.png)